quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 #### 2. From Clouds
+You can open a file from a cloud by passing an array of cloud configuration to the `openFromCloud` method.

 ##### Form a Cloud
-You can open a file by passing a URL to the `fromURL` method:
 ``` php
 $cloud = new \Streaming\Clouds\Cloud('https://www.aminyazdanpanah.com/my_sweetie.mp4');
 $from_cloud = ['cloud' => $cloud];